oneapi-src/oneTBB/rfcs/README.md

 of what is required to move from experimental to fully supported -- for example, feedback from users, demonstrated performance improvements, etc.

 A proposal that is implemented, added to the oneTBB specification, and supported as a full feature appears in the `rfcs/supported` directory.
-An RFC for a fully support feature in the `rfcs/supported` directory should have a link to the section in the oneTBB specification that has its formal wording.
+An RFC for a fully supported feature in the `rfcs/supported` directory should have a link to the section in the oneTBB specification that has its formal wording.